smibrahimali1423/Bookshelf/README.md

 ### Prerequisites
 1. Make sure 'Android Studio' is installed on your computer.
 2. An Android phone or virtual device with API 24 or above.
-List of prerequisites required to run the project.

 ## Acknowledgements